RajwolKShrestha/RajwolKShrestha/README.md

 ---

-# 💭 Quote
+# 💭 Favorite Quote

 > *"The greatest glory in living lies not in never falling, but in rising every time we fall."*
-> — **Nelson Mandela**
+> **— Nelson Mandela**

 ---

 <h3 align="center">
-⭐ Thank you for visiting my profile! ⭐
+Thanks for visiting my profile! 👋
 </h3>

 <p align="center">
-Feel free to explore my repositories, contribute to my projects, or connect with me.
+If you like my work, consider ⭐ starring a repository or connecting with me.
 </p>